Table of Contents

 Facts of the Case: Hatcher v.
 Hatcher

 The premiums were deducted from his wages.
-In 1984, when Marvin lost his right hand and part of his right arm in a work-related accident.
+In 1984, when Husband lost his right hand and part of his right arm in a work-related accident.
 He received a small worker’s compensation award, as well as a recovery under the insurance policy: a payment of $120,000, plus monthly payments for 54 months.

 They used the monthly payments to pay off the rest of the money owed on the house.
 They also used some of the insurance settlement to build an apartment complex on land Marvin owned before marriage.
 Marvin and Julia also took title to the apartments as joint tenants.
 Julia filed for divorce in 1991.
 At trial, the court found that the insurance settlement proceeds were Marvin’s separate property and that all of the real property belonged solely to Marvin.
 Julia appealed.